-Martin Leyland is the senior corneal/anterior segment specialist in the region, with corneal and external eye disease clinics and operating lists at The Royal Berkshire Hospital, Reading and the Oxford Eye Hospital.
-He also runs a dedicated cataract surgery operating list, using micro-incision techniques and topical anaesthesia (eye-drops only) at West Berkshire Community Hospital, Newbury, as well as general ophthalmology clinics in Newbury and Wallingford.
+I am the senior corneal/anterior segment specialist in the region, with corneal and external eye disease clinics and operating lists at The Royal Berkshire Hospital, Reading and the Oxford Eye Hospital.
+I also run a dedicated cataract surgery operating list, using micro-incision techniques and topical anaesthesia (eye-drops only) at West Berkshire Community Hospital, Newbury, as well as general ophthalmology clinics in Newbury and Wallingford.

-He is particularly interested in the visual outcomes of cataract surgery and has researched the use of mutlifocal and intra-ocular lenses following cataract surgery; In 2003 he was awarded his MD on the use of multifocal intraocular lenses.
+I am particularly interested in the visual outcomes of cataract surgery and have researched the use of mutlifocal and intra-ocular lenses following cataract surgery.
+In 2003 I was awarded my MD on the use of multifocal intraocular lenses.

-He has introduced lamellar corneal transplant surgery to the region, carrying out Descemet’s stripping (DSEK) and Descemet’s membrane keratoplasty (DMEK partial thickness graft), deep anterior lamellar keratoplasty (DALK), as well as penetrating keratoplasty (full-thickness graft) and revision corneal transplantation.
-He is a teaching member of the Royal College of Ophthalmologists Microsurgical Skills Faculty, and runs the DSEK corneal transplant training for the College.
+I introduced lamellar corneal transplant surgery to the region, carrying out Descemet’s stripping (DSEK) and Descemet’s membrane keratoplasty (DMEK partial thickness graft), deep anterior lamellar keratoplasty (DALK), as well as penetrating keratoplasty (full-thickness graft) and revision corneal transplantation.
+I am a teaching member of the Royal College of Ophthalmologists Microsurgical Skills Faculty, and run the DSEK corneal transplant training for the College.

-He is a Consultant Clinical Supervisor of ophthalmology doctors in post-graduate training within the Oxford Deanery, and offers advanced subspecialty training in cataract and corneal disease.
+I am a Consultant Clinical Supervisor of ophthalmology doctors in post-graduate training within the Oxford Deanery and offer advanced subspecialty training in cataract and corneal disease.
 I was appointed as Corneal Transplant surgeon to the Royal Berkshire Hospital in 2001 and the Oxford Eye Hospital in 2003.
 I use donor material sourced from NHS Blood and Transplant to ensure the highest quality of material and audited outcomes.

-His undergraduate study was at Manchester University, where he received the award for the highest academic marks over six years of study.
-Higher surgical training was completed at The Western Eye Hospital and Moorfields Eye Hospital in London, where he gained experience in all the major ophthalmic subspecialties, culminating in sub-specialist training in conreal, cataract and external eye disease.
+My undergraduate study was at Manchester University, where I received the award for the highest academic marks over six years of study.
+Higher surgical training was completed at The Western Eye Hospital and Moorfields Eye Hospital in London, where I gained experience in all the major ophthalmic subspecialties, culminating in sub-specialist training in conreal, cataract and external eye disease.